May 16-27, 2023

 Students must be in good academic standing to participate in study abroad opportunities.
 Students participating in year-long or semester-long study abroad programs must satisfy the specific grade point average required by the foreign university they will be attending.

-This trip is open to students from any undergraduate major who has an interest in global health, including students from the Colleges of Arts and Sciences (including Pre-pharmacy students), Business, or Engineering.
+This trip is open to students from any undergraduate major who has an interest in global health, including students from the Colleges of Arts and Sciences (including undergraduate Pharmacy students), Business, or Engineering.
 Students from all grade levels are welcome.

 How is the trip chaperoned?